open-telemetry/community/assets.md

 - Used to provide an overview of open security incidents in the org and historical data on how quickly we respond to incidents
 - Users: SIG-Security Maintainers, Technical and Governance Committees
-- Admins: Juraci Krohling @jpkrohling & Armin Ruech @arminru
+- Admins: Juraci Paixão Kröhling @jpkrohling & Armin Ruech @arminru

 ## Artifact repositories